Jessica-Benkaroun/SQL_database_project/README.md

 # Payroll Management System creation with MySQL from Oracle
 This project aims to create a Payroll Management System using MySQL database.
 The system will be designed to handle the employee payroll data obtained from the City of Los Angeles in the US.
-The dataset used for this project can be found at [LA city controller](https://controllerdata.lacity.org/Payroll/City-Employee-Payroll-Current-/g9h8-fvhu).
+The dataset used for this project can be found at [LA City Controller](https://controllerdata.lacity.org/Payroll/City-Employee-Payroll-Current-/g9h8-fvhu).

 ## Entity-Relationship Diagram (ERD)
 To start the project, we need to determine the entities and attributes of the database by creating an ERD diagram (Entity Relationship Diagram).
 The ERD provides a visual representation of the relationships between entities.
 Here is the ERD diagram designed for our Payroll Management System: